Debdatta7/Call-Centre-Trends/README.md

 ### **Problem Statement:**
 In this project, create a dashboard in power bi for the call centre manager that reflects all relevant Key performance indicators (Kpi) and metrics in datasets.

+### Datasource :
+Dataset used for this task was presented by Pwc.
+* Dataset: Call centre trends

 ### **Possible kpi indicators:**
 * Overall customer satisfaction
 * Overall calls answered/abandoned